gaurvism/Words/README.md

 - **Meaning**: To seize and hold (office, place, functions, powers, etc.) in possession by force or without right.
 - **Example**: The Congress wants to reverse the reforms and *usurp* the power of the presidency.

+## For the month of May :loudspeaker:

 # Wee Hours
 - **Meaning**: The early hours of the morning, between twelve o'clock at night and the time when the sun rises.
 - **Example**: He was up until the *wee hours* trying to finish his work.

-## For the month of August :loudspeaker:

 # Succumb
 - **Meaning**: To lose the determination to oppose something; to accept defeat.